mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-04-OU-and-GPO-Implementation/README.md

 This phase introduces centralized policy enforcement, enabling standardized configuration, security controls, and scalable identity management across the domain.

+This lab demonstrates how identity transitions from static objects to controlled and governed entities.

 ---

 ## Why This Matters

-In enterprise and government environments, identity alone is not enough — it must be controlled.
+In enterprise and government environments, identity must be controlled through policy.

 Group Policy enables:

 - Centralized configuration management
 - Enforcement of security baselines
-- Standardization across systems and users
-- Scalable policy application through OU structure
+- Identity-based targeting through OU structure
+- Scalable and repeatable access control

-Without proper policy enforcement, identity systems become inconsistent, insecure, and difficult to manage.
+Without policy enforcement, identity systems become inconsistent and insecure.

 ---